How to Make Irish Nettle Soup

-This popular recipe come from the best-selling Irish Traditional Cooking by Darina Allen
+This popular nettle broth comes from the best-selling Irish Traditional Cooking by Darina Allen.

 Stinging nettles still grow in great profusion throughout the Irish countryside.
 Use gloves when you are gathering them so as not to roast yourself!
 Maura Laverty in Kind Cooking describes how people would draw “old footless black woollen stockings” over their hands for protection.
 With their high iron content, nettles were prominent in Irish folk medicine, and helped in some small measure to alleviate hunger during the Great Famine.